vkostyanetsky/Fastimer/README.md

 Goal:     Thu, 13:15
 ```

-What's for the second command (start fast) and the third one (end fast), requires no explanation.
+The second command starts a new fast, and the third one ends the active one.